HafizFasih/icp-book/icp-book/docs/part4-government/01-government-structure.md

 ### The President (as part of Parliament)

-While primarily the Head of State, the President is technically part of the Parliament.
-Their assent is required for a Bill to become an Act (Law), though their power to reject bills is limited by the Constitution.
+The President is mainly the Head of State and is also part of Parliament.
+Their approval is needed for a Bill to become a Law, though their power to reject bills is limited by the Constitution.

 **Key Functions:**
-- Grants assent to legislation
+- Gives approval to laws
-- Acts as ceremonial figurehead
+- Acts as ceremonial leader
-- May return bills for reconsideration (limited veto power)
+- Can send bills back for another look (limited veto power)

 ### The National Assembly (Lower House)